Employment

 Elie Tahari, Ltd. in multiple litigations involving contract disputes.

-Celebrity real estate broker Ryan Serhant in his successful defense against litigation brought in the SDNY concerning allegations of fraudulent conduct asserted by three NYC property purchasers.
-The SDNY dismissed all claims twice - alleged in the original and amended complaints.
-Judge Liman’s second order bars plaintiffs from refiling their claims.
+Ryan Serhant in a successful defense of a fraud claim relating to NYC property purchases.
 The decision provides important protection for New York real estate brokers against liability for certain types of statements made during the sales process.

 Media